Even though not as popular as pensions, an SWP can bring us many benefits

 Much like pensions, SWPs provide a regular source of income even for those without actively earning regularly.
 Of course, for it to work, there needs to be some room for a corpus to build in order to withdraw without hassle.

 SWPs enjoy two tax benefits.
 One, its redemptions are not subject to TDS (tax deducted at source).
-Two, if the SWP amount is less than Rs 1,00,000 (???or is it 1,00,000?), then capital gains tax (both short-term and long-term) would not be applicable on them.
+Two, if the SWP amount is less than Rs 1,00,000, then capital gains tax (both short-term and long-term) would not be applicable to them.
 Any amount equalling or above Rs 1,00,000 withdrawn at once is taxed as a capital gain, at 10 percent if withdrawn after one year, or at 15 percent if withdrawn within one year of investing.

 However, the second tax benefit is subject to another condition besides the amount withdrawn.
 It is applicable only for equity MF SWPs.
 SWPs on debt funds are taxed as a part of income, at the rate of the investor’s income tax slab if redeemed within 36 months.
 When redeemed after three years, they attract an LTCG (long-term capital gains) tax at 20 percent with indexation benefits (ie. concession in the form of the Nav’s rise marked against inflation.